 Vertebrae in the spinal column are separated from each other by small cushions of cartilage known as intervertebral disks.
 Inside each disk is a jelly-like substance, which is surrounded by a tough, fibrous ring.
 This structure makes the disk both elastic and strong.
 The disks have no blood supply of their own, relying instead on nearby blood vessels to keep them nourished.

 Each vertebra in the spine has a number of bony projections, known as processes.
 The processes attach to the muscles and ligaments in the back and act like little levers, allowing the spine to twist or bend.

 Each vertebra and its processes surround and protect an arch-shaped central opening.
 These arches, aligned to run down the spine, form the spinal canal.
 The spinal canal encloses the spinal cord, the central trunk of nerves that connects the brain with the rest of the body.

 In most cases, the cause of scoliosis is unknown (idiopathic).
 Because scoliosis often runs in families, researchers think that genetic factors may play a role.
 However, severity often varies widely among family members who have the condition, suggesting that other factors must be present.

 Idiopathic scoliosis is classified based on age of presentation as:

 Idiopathic scoliosis is sometimes initially diagnosed in adults during evaluation for other back complaints or disorders.
 The curve may or may not be significant.

-Congenital scoliosis is caused by birth defects that affect spine formation and result in deformed or fused vertebrae.
+Congenital scoliosis is caused by birth defects that affect spine formation or segmentation and result in deformed or fused vertebrae.
 Congenital scoliosis has a high likelihood of progressing in severity.
 Children usually require early surgical intervention to prevent serious complications.

 In addition to spinal problems, children with congenital scoliosis also have a higher risk for organ deformities that can affect heart, kidney, urinary, and nervous system function.